Hong Kong ID Card

 Who Can You Get a HK ID Card?

 Residents of Hong Kong are required to obtain an HKID card at the age of 11.
 Hong Kong residents over age 15 are required to carry legal identification with them at all times (that is, the HKID card).
-Residents of Hong Kong include persons who hold the following type of visa in Hong Kong.
-Visitor visa holders cannot get HKID cards.
+Residents of Hong Kong including persons who hold the following types of visa in Hong Kong, and visitor visa holders (i.e. foreigners) cannot get HKID cards.

 Capital Investment Visa